elivz/vz_average.ee_addon/README.markdown

 ### min, max (only for {exp:vz_average:average})

 If you specify a `min` and a `max`, the `{exp:vz_average:average}` tag will return a percentage rather than a fixed number.
 This is particularly useful for generating bar graphs, as can be seen in the first example below.

+### before, after = [relative or absolute date]

+If the `before` or `after` parameters are set, the returned number will be calculated with only the ratings from a certain time period.
+Either of these parameters can take any value that is able to be parsed with [PHP's strtotime](http://php.net/manual/en/function.strtotime.php) function.

 AJAX